Binary-Insights/Assignment_05/data/llm_response/markdown/coactive_ai/rag.md

 ## Company Overview

-Coactive AI is a private company founded in 2021, specializing in machine learning systems and AI.
-The company boasts a diverse team of over 30 experts with experience from leading organizations such as eBay, Google, Lyft, Meta, Clio, HubSpot, Tesla, MIT, and Stanford.
-Coactive AI operates from three global hub offices and is focused on bringing innovative AI products to life.
+Coactive AI, founded in 2021 by Cody Coleman and Will Gaviria Rojas, is headquartered in San Jose, California.
+The company operates in the business/productivity software industry, focusing on data labeling and software development.
+Coactive AI employs between 11-50 people, with 64 associated members on LinkedIn listing it as their current workplace.

 ## Business Model and GTM

-Coactive AI's business model revolves around providing AI solutions for industries such as media and entertainment, content moderation, ad targeting, and content operations.
-The company offers a platform that includes features like visual AI search, metadata tagging, and analytics.
-The company states that its solutions are designed to unlock the potential of visual content, accelerate content workflows, and transform content discovery.
+Coactive AI offers a Multimodal Application Platform (MAP) that enables users to search and analyze images and videos without the need for metadata or tags.
+The platform aims to unlock the hidden value in visual content, facilitating the discovery of valuable assets, trend analysis, and the development of AI-powered use cases.
+The company states that its platform accelerates content workflows and enhances content operations.

 ## Funding & Investor Profile

-Coactive AI has raised $44 million in funding.
-The company is advised by experts with significant experience in technology, including Ken Coleman, Matei Zaharia, Julie Choi, Marcelo Bressan, and David Cook.
-Notably, Ken Coleman is a Special Advisor to a16z, indicating potential connections to prominent venture capital networks.
+Coactive AI has raised a total of $44 million across five funding rounds.
+The latest funding round was a Series B, raising $30 million on June 21, 2024.
+Notable investors include Andreessen Horowitz, Bessemer Venture Partners, Emerson Collective, Cherryrock Capital, Greycroft, and Exceptional Capital.
+The company's current valuation is approximately $200 million.

 ## Growth Momentum

-The company has been active in product development, with recent advancements such as smarter metadata tagging for the multimodal era and the ability to create video-based apps quickly.
-Coactive AI has also expanded its platform to Azure, enhancing its scalability and reach.
+The company has shown growth in its employee base, with reports indicating a range of 11-50 employees.
+Coactive AI's platform has been recognized for its ability to enhance content operations and unlock value in visual data, which may contribute to its growth trajectory.

 ## Visibility & Market Sentiment

-Coactive AI is recognized for its innovative contributions to AI and machine learning.
-The company has been involved in discussions with major industry players like NBCUniversal, highlighting its role in unlocking visual content discovery in media and entertainment.
-The company states that it is committed to staying true to its strengths in sales and maintaining integrity.
+Coactive AI is positioned within the competitive landscape of AI-based platforms offering image and video data analytics solutions.
+The company is noted for its diverse team with experience from leading organizations such as eBay, Google, and Meta.
+The company has been involved in discussions on how multimodal AI is transforming media and entertainment, indicating a positive market sentiment towards its offerings.

 ## Risks and Challenges

-Not disclosed.
+The primary risks and challenges for Coactive AI include competition from established players like Surge AI, Snorkel AI, and Scale AI.
+Additionally, the company must continue to innovate and differentiate its platform to maintain its competitive edge in the rapidly evolving AI and data analytics market.

 ## Outlook

-Coactive AI appears to be well-positioned for growth, with a strong team, significant funding, and a focus on cutting-edge AI solutions.
-The company's partnerships and advisory board suggest a robust network that could support future expansion and innovation.
+The outlook for Coactive AI appears promising, given its strong investor backing and innovative platform.
+The company's focus on unlocking value from visual content positions it well to capitalize on the growing demand for AI-driven data analytics solutions.
+Continued investment in technology and talent will be crucial for sustaining growth and market relevance.

 ## Disclosure Gaps

-- Specific details on the company's revenue model and pricing strategy are not disclosed.
+- Specific details about the company's go-to-market strategy are not disclosed.
-- Information on customer acquisition costs and lifetime value is not available.
+- Information on the company's revenue and profitability is not available.
-- Detailed financial performance metrics, such as revenue growth or profitability, are not disclosed.
+- The exact number of employees and their roles within the company are not specified.
-- Specific risks and challenges faced by the company are not detailed.
+- Details on the company's customer base and market penetration are not provided.